Dotagoodgogo/sc2AI/README.md

 For the time being, I have not used reinforcement learning to let Bot judge various response strategies in complex situations by itself.

 ## Bot_in_deatils:
+**Strategy**:
-* The general strategy for the bot is expansion and accumlate resouce in early.
+* The general strategy for this bot is expansion and accumlate resouce in early.
 Produing large amount of marines,tanks and medivc and depending on resouce advantage to crash enemy.
+* Bot will auto attack if opponent is defeated in one battle.

+**Construction**:
+* SCV(workers) can construct buildings.
+If area was placed, they can find new spot to build.
+* Barracks, factories and starports can grows when resource are aviailable enough.
+* A bunker will be placed in front of the second in order to defend rush
+* Command center will be turned into orbital command

+**Army**:
+* The main configuration of the main army is marines,tanks and medivc
+* The first repear can scout enemies early stages and can retreat when threat is closed.
+* Army will attack when supply reachs 180
+* All army will be sent to a rally point(fixed).

 ## Future_goals:
 I will continue to develop Bot's strategy, while reinforcement learning will be introduced.
 I hope I can make my own AI.